Best earplugs for concerts

 Does wearing earplugs damage your ears?

-A. If you use them correctly, no, you won’t damage your ears by wearing earplugs, but you should exercise some caution.
+A. If you use them correctly, no, but you should exercise some caution.
 Make sure to clean your earplugs regularly.
-Otherwise, bacteria can build up, and when you put them back into your ears, that bacteria could cause an ear infection.
+Otherwise, bacteria can build up, and when you put them back in your ears, that could cause an ear infection.
 Untreated ear infections can cause hearing loss in serious cases, so it’s not worth running the risk.
 It only takes a few seconds to wipe down the tips of your earplugs, after all.

 What are the best earplugs for concerts to buy?